 - Cumulative college GPA

 - Personal statement

 Notification of the admissions decision is made on a rolling basis.

 While an interview is not required, prospective students may schedule a personal appointment with the transfer counselor.
 The personal appointment is non-evaluative and is for students and parents who may have questions about the University or who wish to discuss a specific situation with regard to admission.

 The appointment can be made in combination with a tour.
 You can schedule an appointment online or by contacting the Office of Admissions at 1-888-SCRANTON.

 What if I don’t meet the acceptance criteria?

 Transfer students who do not meet all criteria for regular admission, but show reasonable promise of success, may be considered for probationary acceptance.
 Probationary status limits the number of credits in the first semester to no more than 14.
 This status may be removed after completion of one semester with the required GPA as stated within the individual program of study.

 How do I know if my credits will transfer?

-Applicants are required to submit college transcripts for all post-secondary institutions attended.
-Upon receipt, an individual course evaluation will be completed.
+Applicants are required to submit official college transcripts for all post-secondary institutions attended.
+Upon an acceptance decision, an individual course evaluation will be completed.
 Only courses with a grade of C or better will be reviewed.
 Applicants will receive a letter with course-by-course equivalency and course placement within the chosen program of study.